-Form 1042-S, Foreign Person's U.S. Source Income Subject to Withholding.
-Every U.S. withholding agent must transmit with the annual Form 1042 the information called for on Form 1042-S. Form 1042-S must be filed by the due date for filing Form 1042-S magnetically, electronically, or on an original paper Form 1042-S. A separate Form 1042-S (or tape record) is required for each payee (recipient) of income to whom you made payments during the preceding calendar year regardless of whether you withheld or were required to withhold tax.
+Form 1042-S. Every U.S. withholding agent must transmit with the annual Form 1042 the information called for on Form 1042-S. Form 1042-S must be filed by the due date for filing Form 1042.
+This information is furnished magnetically, electronically, or on an original paper Form 1042-S. A separate Form 1042-S (or tape record) is required for each payee (recipient) of income to whom you made payments during the preceding calendar year regardless of whether you withheld or were required to withhold tax.
 You may use a separate Form 1042-S for each type of income that you paid to the same payee; or you may report more than one specific type of income on the same Form 1042-S for the same payee.

 You must furnish a Form 1042-S for each recipient even though you did not withhold tax because you released the tax withheld to the recipient or because the income payment was exempt from tax under certain provisions of the Internal Revenue Code, under a regulation, ruling, or procedure issued by the IRS, or under a U.S. income tax treaty.
-When you have adjusted the amount of the tax withheld during the calendar year for overwithheld amounts, show the net amount of tax withheld on the Form 1042-S. Any required certificate, statement, letter, or form relating to certain exemptions from withholding must be attached to the Form 1042 relating to the income subject to the exemption.
-See the earlier instructions to withholding agents under the various withholding exemptions and the related forms and instructions.
+When you have adjusted the amount of the tax withheld during the calendar year for overwithheld amounts, show the net amount of tax withheld on the Form 1042-S.